 Each method has different effects on the economy and targets different groups of people to make up the majority of the funding.
 Each method has its advantages and disadvantages.
-The Republicans tend to “borrow and spend” while the Democrats tend to “tax and spend”.
+The tend to “borrow and spend” while the tend to “tax and spend”.
 What’s the difference you might ask?

 Taxing usually hurts middle and high income individuals most.
 Since most taxes are graduated, the burden tends to fall progressively according to income and wealth.
 The effect is immediate.
 Taxing can, in some cases, cause price increases and can delay investment.

 Borrowing hurts middle, low income, and young individuals when the burden is